pahujayogesh/React-Books-Library-App/README.md

 ## Approach
 I fetched the data using Axios and for styling bootsrap, material UI.
 ## Status
-React-Books-Library-App is still in completed and being on for cloud hosting.
+React-Books-Library-App is completed and being on for cloud hosting.

 ## License